JAPAN INVITES U.S. TO JOIN AXIS

 Germany and Japan During Axis Heyday, 1940–1941

 Left: On September 27, 1940, the Axis Powers (Germany and Italy) grew by one when Japan’s ambassador Saburō Kurusu (left in picture), Italy’s foreign minister Galeazzo Ciano (to Kurusu’s left), and Germany’s foreign minister Joachim von Ribbentrop (standing at podium at right) signed the three-way Tripartite Pact.
 Adolf Hitler (slumping in chair) witnessed the gala proceedings.
-Despite signing a ten‑year military and commercial convention in 1940, Germany, Italy, and Japan for the most part fought separately during World War II and surrendered separately less than five years into the pact: Italy in September 1943, Germany in May 1945, and Japan in September 1945.
-Americans remember Kurusu as one of two Japanese envoys who tried to negotiate peace and understanding with the Roosevelt administration in November and December 1941 while their country was secretly preparing the attack on U.S. military installations at Pearl Harbor, Hawaii.
+Despite signing a 10‑year military and commercial convention in 1940, Germany, Italy, and Japan for the most part fought separately during World War II and surrendered separately less than 5 years into the pact: Italy in September 1943, Germany in May 1945, and Japan in September 1945.
+Americans remember Kurusu as 1 of 2 Japanese envoys Japanese envoys who tried to negotiate peace and understanding with the Roosevelt administration in November and December 1941 while their country was secretly preparing the attack on U.S. military installations at Pearl Harbor, Hawaii.

 Right: Japanese foreign minister Yōsuke Matsuoka paid a visit to Hitler in Berlin in March 1941.
 In the background between Matsuoka and Hitler is German foreign minister Ribbentrop.
 Matsuoka, who in 1933 led Japan’s walkout of the League of Nations, was a major advocate of Japan’s alliance with Germany and Italy, whose assistance he saw as a perfect balancing force against U.S. interests in the Asia Pacific region.
 Following Japan’s defeat in 1945, Matsuoka was arrested by Gen. Douglas MacArthur, Supreme Commander of the Allied Powers, and held at Sugamo Prison (near Tokyo), where he died in 1946 prior to his trial on war crimes charges before the International Military Tribunal for the Far East (Tokyo Trials).